teymuri/scoript/adr/language_design.md

 -->
 Use JSON instead of devising something new.

-## Consequences
 <!---
 What becomes easier or more difficult to do because of this change?
+## Consequences
 -->
+## Pros
-- No design work invovled (only implementing the JSON-parsing part in Python)
+- No design work will be invovled (only implementing the JSON-parsing part in Python).
 - JSON is universal and easy to generate through any other language, i.e. can ea sily write an interface for SMT for any language.
-- JSON covers inherently _all_ needs for describing a score (because it's syntax is near to XML)
+- JSON covers inherently _most_ of the needs for describing a score (because it's syntax is near to XML).

+### Cons
+- I will be restricted to the syntax json provides, possibly more dynamic actions can't be done (like e.g. having loops etc.)